Cabela’s Polar Cap Cooler Review: Long-Term Update

 To reduce heat transfer along the bottom — say from the hot bed of a pickup or a warm river bank — Cabela’s gave the Polar Cap Equalizer raised, nonskid feet.

-The rope handles excel for those long hauls down a beach or over rugged terrain where you and a buddy are trying to find stable places to put your feet.
-Turns out we appreciate both handles at different times.
+I like using the rope handles those long hauls down a beach over rugged terrain where you and a buddy are trying to find stable places to put your feet.
+The flex of the rope makes it easier to keep your balance when you’re carrying the cooler with a buddy.

 This image shows the handles on the Cabela’s Polar Cap Equalizer Cooler.